rob-luke/Neuroimaging.jl/docs/src/assr/examples.md

 s = read_SSR(data_path)
 ```

-We can inform the software of additional information such as the stimulus modulation rate.
+The function will extract the modulation from the function name if available.
+In this case the file name was not meaningful, and so we must inform the software of
+information that is essential to analysis, but not stored in the data.
+When analysing a steady state response a modulation rate is required.
+Which can be set according to:

 ```@example fileread
 s.modulationrate = 40.0391u"Hz"